 In 2015, I was awarded the Martha Lile Love Award for Excellence in Teaching Philosophy for my interdisciplinary Environmental Ethics course, which consisted largely of students from the life sciences.

 I am committed to improving students' abilities to write powerfully and concisely.
 In 2016-2017, I was the philosophy department's Lead Writing TA.
 Among other things, I trained graduate student TAs on how to provide effective written feedback on undergraduate philosophy papers and collaborated with colleagues to improve the design of their writing assignments.
-This continued work I began in 2016 as the departmental Essay Clinician, in which capacity I led workshops for undergraduate students on how to write philosophy, assuming no prior experience, and consulted with 15-20 students per week to improve the structure and clarity of their papers.
+This continued work I began in 2015 as the philosophy department’s Essay Clinician, in which capacity I led workshops for undergraduate students on how to write philosophy, assuming no prior experience; and consulted with 15-20 students per week to improve their philosophical writing.
 Here are two guides I made: Giving Feedback and How to Write a Philosophy Paper.

 In 2006, I taught a course on English Language & Literature at the Changchun University of Chinese Medicine in Changchun, China.